Lara-yadav-82/cp-code/README.md

  # cp code
-this is the place to fing my all the code that i am going to wirte for my cp in codeforces , codechef ,at coder and on top coder
+this is the place to find my all the code that i am going to wirte for my cp in codeforces , codechef ,at coder and on top coder

-i will become great coder and great in cp wish me luck
+I will become a great coder and great in cp wish me luck